OlhaKi/Reiforcement-Learning-Udacity-p1---Navigation/README.md

 ### Instructions

-You can see how to train the agent in Jupyter notebook `Navigation.ipynb`.
-To run the notebook, first start up Jupyter server with the following command:

-    > conda activate drlnd

-    > jupyter notebook

-It will open up the your web browser.
-From the file list, open up `Navigation.ipynb` notebook.
 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
 The successfully trained DQN parameters is saved in the file `checkpoint.pth`.
 ### Learning Algorithm